owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 * Web server doesn't know when to rollback the test data

-To overcome these problems, we’ll need to fully control the lifecycle of web server's database connection in tests.
+To overcome these problems, we’ll need to fully control the lifecycle of web server's database connection in the client tests.
 But how are we able to do this in a client-server architecture?

 [dRuby][1] to rescue!